amzg-steve/filestore-security-v3/README.md

 Secured File upload and retrieval Springboot Rest API Service
 ===============================================================

 A file system based archive with REST interfaces.
-An angularJS based web client is also included to test the service.(The security components for UI are currently work in progress.
-You can test the apis independenly).
+An angularJS based web client is also included to test the service APIs.(The security components for UI are currently work in progress.
+You can test the apis independently).

-Two users are currently loaded through the embedded H2 DB.
+Two users are currently loaded through an embedded H2 database.

 * username: admin pass: admin

 * username: user pass: user

-In order to access the service APIs you need to first make a request for JWT token from the authorization server with the request body format like {"username": "admin","password": "admin"}.
-The expiration of token is set at 10 minutes.
-After a new token is generated, it will be maintained in a cache on the auth server for a user.
-This will be re-used next time if the user tries to re-authorize within the token expiry period or from a different device.
+In order to access the service APIs you need to first make a request for a JWT token from the authorization server with the request body format like {"username": "admin","password": "admin"}.
+The authorization server and resources server are configured through the same Springboot application.
+The expiration of token is currently set at 10 minutes.
+After a new token is generated, it will be maintained in a cache on the auth server for a specific user.
+This will be re-used next time if the same user tries to re-authorize within the token expiry period or from a different device.

 * POST **https://localhost:8443/authorize**

-Token revocation capability is also available as a service (Admin authority required).
+Token revocation capability is also available.
+Admin authority required for this service.

 * DELETE **https://localhost:8443/revokeToken/user/{username}**